Search

 Petroleum storage certificates

-The keeper of the fuel on the premises for which a Certificate exists must pay an annual fee which is calculated to the maximum quantity of petrol stored at the site.
-The keeper can choose to pay for up to 10 years.
+There is an annual fee, which is calculated to the maximum quantity of petrol stored at the site.
+The keeper of the site can choose to pay for up to 10 years.

-Further information on storing petrol safely is available from the HSE including guidance for operators & employees of petrol stations.
+Further information on storing petrol safely is available from the Health and Safety Executive, including guidance for operators and employees of petrol stations.

-Further information on storing petrol safely at home is available from HSE
+Further information on storing petrol safely at home is available from the Health and Safety Executive.